-Mongolia brings riders and motorcycles to their limits: But the R 1200 GS Rallye is up to all these requirements – even in the standard equipment, it is robust and versatile, but is also upgraded with original BMW motorcycle accessories.
-In addition, it is important to equip the riders with the best gear to master the challenges of the Int.
+Mongolia brings riders and motorcycles to their limits: But the R 1200 GS Rallye was up to all these requirements – even in the standard equipment, it is robust and versatile, but was also upgraded with original BMW motorcycle accessories.
+In addition, it was important to equip the riders with the best gear to master the challenges of the Int.
 GS Trophy and bring the victory home.

 GS TROPHY BIKE